Marcus Node Bits - Callback function is cool stuff, and I even know how to write them

 Quite simply (eh … not really the first time I saw this but anyway) doSomething will execute using 123 as the p parameter.
 It will finally call the callback function and hence execute my little anonymous function that does the console.log.

 It took some time to wrap my head around this.
-And Yes, I know that promises is the new kid on the block, but I haven’t come there yet.
+And Yes, I know that promises are the new kid on the block, but I haven’t come there yet.

 The first time it really clicked for me was actually when I started to write my code in another way.
-It was since I messed up the parentheses, curlys and semicolons a lot.
-So I write (most often) my function calls in this sequence, which helped me realise that the function is just another parameter.
+It was since I messed up the parentheses, curlys, and semicolons a lot.
+So I write (most often) my function calls in this sequence, which helped me realize that the function is just another parameter.
 It also saved me from a lot of JSLint errors.

 Just to be clear, I love JSLint and it makes me look like I know how to write proper, well-formatted Javascript, when I actually don’t :) There’s an excellent plugin to Sublime.
 Get it now.